tabpage/AI/README.md

 [FORMAT]
 [EXEMPLAR]".
 You will write the prompt with this 12 core with your own experience.
-Always give me prompts with a .md file for easy copy and paste.
+Always give me only the prompt with a .md file for easy copy and paste for me.
 Now, ask me questions to write a prompt:)
 ```